influxdata/docs-v2/content/flux/v0.x/stdlib/contrib/sranka/webexteams/endpoint.md

 flux/v0.x/tags: [transformations, notification endpoints]
 ---

-The `webexteams.endpoint()` function returns a function that sends a message that includes data from input rows to a Webex room.
+The `webexteams.endpoint()` function returns a function.
+The returned function sends a message that includes data from input rows to a Webex room.
 Output tables include a `_sent` column that indicates whether or not the the row's notification sent successfully (`true` or `false`).